-- (1) Represents the range of possible cash payouts to our named executive officers for fiscal year 2023 as further described above under "-Annual Incentives" - (2) This includes PSUs granted in connection with the Company's fiscal 2023 bonus program as further described above under "-Annual Incentives."
-These PSUs fully vested in May 2023 in connection with the Company's fiscal 2023 corporate bonus payout. - (3) This includes RSUs and granted in fiscal 2023.
-RSUs vest at a rate of 1/3 of the total number of shares on the one-year anniversary of June 29, 2022 (the "June 2022 Vesting Commencement Date") and 1/36th of the total number of shares each monthly anniversary of the June 2022 Vesting Commencement Date thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested on the three-year anniversary of the June 2022 Vesting Commencement Date. - (4) The shares subject to this option shall vest at a rate of 1/3 of the total number of shares on the one-year anniversary of the June 2022 Vesting Commencement Date and 1/36th of the total number of shares each monthly anniversary of the June 2022 Vesting Commencement Date thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested on the three-year anniversary of the June 2022 Vesting Commencement Date. - (5) Amounts in this column reflect the aggregate grant date fair value of awards granted during fiscal 2023 computed in accordance with ASC 718.
-For information regarding assumptions underlying the value of equity awards, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended February 28, 2023.
+- (1) Represents the range of possible cash payouts to our named executive officers for fiscal year 2024 as further described above under "-Annual Incentives." - $(2) \quad \text{This includes PSUs granted in fiscal 2024 as further described above under ''--Long-Term Incentive Awards.'}$ - (3) This includes RSUs granted in fiscal 2024.
+RSUs vest at a rate of 1/3 of the total number of shares on June 1, 2024 and 1/36th of the total number of shares on the first of each month thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested in June 2026 - (4) Amounts in this column reflect the aggregate grant date fair value of awards granted during fiscal 2024 computed in accordance with ASC 718.
+For information regarding assumptions underlying the value of equity awards, see Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended February 29, 2024.